harghan/indian-equity-analysis-db-main/README.md

 **Technical indicator logic**

-The result is something that feels real — something I can run live ideas on.
+The result is something that feels real, something I can run live ideas on.

 **Use Cases**